PerseusRealDeal/TheOneRing/README.md

 `The second step:` make the option's business logic getting work.

-One of the most reliable way to make the option's business logic of Dark Mode Option from Settings App getting work is processing `UIApplication.didBecomeActiveNotification` event when `viewWillAppear`/`viewWillDisappear` called.
+One of the most reliable way to make the business logic of Dark Mode option of Setting App getting work is processing `UIApplication.didBecomeActiveNotification` event when `viewWillAppear`/`viewWillDisappear` called.

 ```swift
 override func viewWillAppear(_ animated: Bool)